All Commissions

 IOU

-Natural gas distribution in central and northern Arkansas, including Fayetteville-Springdale-Rogers corridor
+Natural gas distribution across northwest Arkansas, including Fayetteville-Springdale-Rogers corridor

 Arkansas Electric Cooperative Corporation (AECC)